Ballast Tension

 The depth of the shoe is the most critical measurement.

-We can custom make any balance you want.
-Here is a custom order balance form for a 25" balance with a 19-002 top and a 15-003 shoe with the option 2420.
+We can custom make the balance you need.
+I'll email you a purchase link for a 25" balance with a 19-002 top and a 15-003 shoe with the option 2420.
+You can use this to place an order on our website.

 Thank you for your help.
 Actually the main purpose of my initial query was to determine whether an increase in tension would be appropriate, and more specifically, if it might help prevent displacement/dislodging, as these have undergone, thus necessitating their replacement.
 I also mentioned suspecting mistaken installation at the factory, but I checked one of the other windows and it has the same ballast.
 Is there still any reason to try a different tension (assuming that the 4 digit stamp correlates)?